Collective-Unconscious/UnconsciousOnline-back/README.md

 ### Welcome, contributor.

-This is the backend API for [the Unconscious Online website](https://unconscious.online).
+This is the backend for [the Unconscious Online website](https://unconscious.online).
 This file will present you the contribution process as well as how to execute this project locally, run tests, and general information about the stack.

 ## How to contribute to this project ?

 Everyone can contribute to this project.
 You can **create an issue** if you want to report a bug or suggest a feature.

-If you want to contributer directly to the code, please create a branch from dev and make a pull request. a maintainer will review it.
+If you want to contributer directly to the code, please create a branch from the `dev` branch and make a pull request. a maintainer will review it.

 ## Git workflow

-The **master** is the default branch, where production versions will be.
+The **`master`** is the default branch, where production versions will be.
 Tagged push to this branch will deploy to production and update the API server.
-> Only maintainers can push to the master branch.
+> Only maintainers can push to the `master` branch.

-The **dev** branch is where contributors will make pull request to.
+The **`dev`** branch is where contributors will make pull request to.
 Tagged push to this branch will deploy to the test API.

+**Please DO NOT attempt to commit directly on `master` or `dev`.**

 ## Running and testing